-- What is the prevalence of cancer-related misinformation on social media platforms?
+- What is the prevalence of low-quality cancer-related information on social media platforms?

-- What are the real-world consequences of exposure to health misinformation on social media?
+- What are the real-world consequences of exposure to online health information?

 - How do individuals process and assess information quality and source credibility when interacting with social media content?
 What factors are most salient in determining information trustworthiness?